bongiozzo/musica_mustdie/output/band_exumer.md

 # Exumer

-Дискография
+## Дискография

-"Possessed By Fire" 1986, Thrash
+### "Possessed By Fire" 1986, Thrash

+Possessed by fire        4.56
+Destructive solution     3.48
+Fallen saint             4.03
+A mortal in black        4.03
+Sorrows of the judgement 3.12
+Xiron darkstar           3.13
+Reign of sadness         3.42
+Journey to oblivion      4.18
+Silent death             5.05

+    Mem Von Stein   Vocals & Bass
+    Syke Bornetto           Drums
+    Ray Mensh             Guitars
+    Bernie                Guitars

+Recorded at MUSICLAB STUDIOS, Berlin (1986).
+Executive producer Harris Johns.
+Front cover by Martin Appoldt.

+Produced, manufactured & distributed in Brazil by Rock Machine.
+Licensed by SIKA MUSIC, Germany.
+Package concept Matthias Prill.
+Art by Markatti.

-"Rising From The Sea" 1987, Thrash
+### "Rising From The Sea" 1987, Thrash

+Winds of death           4.23
+Rising from the sea      5.25
+Decimation               2.42
+The first supper         4.52
+Unearthed                5.12
+Shadows of the past      4.27
+Are you deaf?
+2.08
+I dare you               3.46
+Ascension day            3.10

+    Paul Arakari    Vocals & Bass
+    Syke Bornetto           Drums
+    Ray Mensh             Guitars
+    Bernie                Guitars

+Recorded and mixed by Tom Kruger at the ZUKERFABRIK STUDIO, Stuttgart (1987).
+Produced by Tommy Ziegler and EXUMER.
+Front cover by Martin Appoldt.

+Produced, manufactured & distributed in Brazil by Rock Machine.
+Licensed by SIKA MUSIC, Germany.
+Package concept Matthias Prill.
+Art by Markatti.

-"Fire & Damnation" 2012, Thrash
+### "Fire & Damnation" 2012, Thrash

-"Fire Before Possession - The Lost Tapes" 2015, Thrash "The Raging Tides" 2016, Thrash
+### "Fire Before Possession - The Lost Tapes" 2015, Thrash

+01. Possessed By Fire
+02. Journey To Oblivion
+03. Reign Of Sadness
+04. Xiron Darkstar
+05. Fallen Saint
+06. Destructive Solution
+07. A Mortal in Black
+08. Silent Death

+### "The Raging Tides" 2016, Thrash

+1. The Raging Tides  04:08
+2. Brand of Evil  03:48
+3. Catatonic  03:29
+4. Sacred Defence  03:17
+5. Welcome to Hellfire  03:16
+6. Sinister Souls  03:27
+7. Shadow Walker  04:19
+8. There Will Always Be Blood  03:26
+9. Dark Reflections  03:13
+10. Death Factory  02:57
+11. Forever My Queen (Pentagram cover)  * 02:19
+12. Hostage to Heaven (Grip Inc. cover)  * 04:08

 ## Отношения с другими группами